Uses of Resistor with its Practical Applications ...

 What is a resistor?

-A resistor is a two-terminal electrical component that provides electrical resistance.
-In electronic circuits, resistors are predominantly used to lower the flow of current, divide voltages, block transmission signals, and bias active elements.
+A resistor is a two-terminal electrical component used to provide resistance to the flow of electric current.
+In electronic circuits, resistors primarily serve to limit current, divide voltages, block transmission signals, and set bias for active elements.

 Q2